 There are ups and downs.
 Hot cups of tea in hand and cold, hard Weetabix dried into floors.
 Performance reviews and pre-dawn reveils.
 Heels and squeals.
 Meetings and more meetings.
 Conference calls and coffee dates.

 I realised today that sometimes, some days, working parents have the best of both worlds.
 No, really.

 Because when you’ve a crap day in the office a small person flinging themselves at you at a speed that would almost knock you over to give you a big hello hug is the best thing in the world.
 That small face forcing itself against your cheek, squeezing you tight, their smell enveloping your nostrils.

 And when you’ve a hard day with the kids, you might just get some positive feedback in work, someone might appreciate something you did. you might use your brain and remember that you’ve another role other than “mum”, and if that doesn’t happen, there’s still the uninterrupted toilet time, finished cups of tea and adult conversation to enjoy.

 When you’ve a great day at work you might be brought right back down to earth with a bang by being called “the worst mam evah” for refusing “just one more” Peppa/ricecake/biscuit.
-When the kids are being wonderful you might have a client, more demanding that a teething toddler, who makes your life hell.
+When the kids are being wonderful you might have a client, more demanding than a teething toddler, who makes your life hell.

 You’ve an escape from the harder one, to go to the other one.
 A legitimate escape that uses all your capacity while you’re there.
 Which one is harder at which time can vary.